 These practical yet imaginative tips will help take your Instagram Stories to the next level — optimizing them to meet and even exceed your Instagram ad campaign goals.

-1. Daily Harvest – Give Answers And Keep It Short
+1. Daily Harvest — Keep It Short, Sweet, and Valuable

 Daily Harvest delivers unprocessed foods in convenient frozen forms.
-This Instagram Story opens the target audience’s eyes to new possibilities within frozen foods via a rapid series of tantalizing images:
+This Instagram Stories example opens the target audience’s eyes to new possibilities within frozen foods via a series of mouthwatering images:

-Four crucial questions you have to answer when writing your Instagram Story headline include:
+Here are four crucial questions you have to answer when writing your Instagram Stories headline and copy include:

 - Is this unique – does it promise a unique benefit?
 (Is it differentiated?)